NicholasBHubbard/Yabsm/README.md

      + mon-day-hr
      + mon-day-hr-min

-     The first form =yr-mon-day-hr-min= is the base form that all other forms are shorthand for.
+     The first form =yr-mon-day-hr-min= is the base form that all the other forms are a shorthand for.

      The shorthand rules are simple, if the =yr= field is omitted then the current year is assumed.
 If either the =hr= or =min= field are omitted then they are assumed to be zero.
-Therefore if the current year is 2020 then the literal time =12-25= is equivalent to =2020-12-25-0-0=
+Therefore if the current year is 2020 then the literal time =12-25= is equivalent to =2020-12-25-0-0=.
+**** Before Query
+     A =before= query takes either a =relative time= or a =literal time= as an argument and matches all the snapshots taken before (not inclusive) the denoted time.

+     =older= is an alias for =before=.

+     A =before= query must be quoted when passed via the command line.

+**** After Query
+     An =after= query takes either a =relative time= or a =literal time= as an argument and matches all the snapshots taken after (not inclusive) the denoted time.

+     =newer= is an alias for =after=.

+     An =after= query must be quoted when passed via the command line.

+**** Between Query
+     A =between= query takes two =relative= / =literal= times and matches all the snapshots taken between (inclusive) the denoted times.

+     A =between= query must be quoted when passed via the command line.

+**** Newest Query
+     A =newest= query is denoted by simply passing the constant string "newest".
+A =newest= query matches the one snapshot that is the newest.

+**** Oldest Query
+     An =oldest= query is denoted by simply passing the constant string "oldest".
+An =oldest= query matches the one snapshot that is the oldest.